Emmerdale plane crash: Events

-Outside, Alan Turner picks up a plane ticket with the name Kurshkov on it, he notices more wreckage in the field together with Angharad and Bernard McAllister and it becomes more clear what has happened.
+Outside, Alan Turner picks up a plane ticket with the name Kurshkov on it, he notices more wreckage in the field together with Angharad and Bernard McAllister and it becomes clearer what has happened.
 The local school is used as a base and a mortuary.
 Mark Hughes’s arm can be seen sticking out of some rubble.
 At the school, Jack Sugden notices Mark's watch amongst the personal belongings that have been found, it is the one that Annie gave him at Christmas.
 Jack has the unfortunate task of identifying his body.
 Chris Tate is discovered in the wine bar but his legs are trapped under heavy rubble.
 When he is retrieved from the rubble he is airlifted to hospital.
 Chris would learn that he has lost the use of his legs for the rest of his life.

 Seth Armstrong, who was initially feared killed, was devastated to learn that his pet dog Smokey had died.
 Whilst mourning his dog's death, however, he heard the cries of Nick Bates' baby daughter Alice who had been left home alone when Eric had attempted to stop Elizabeth from reporting him to the police.
 Alice was later rescued by the emergency services.

 Many buildings in the village were left in ruin as a result of the plane crash and the surrounding farmland was rendered toxic by the plane's engine fuel.
 As well as the nine villagers who perished, many other bodies were found all over the village and countryside.
 The destruction of the village later resulted in it being renamed Emmerdale after the Sugden's farm, an announcement which took place a few months later at the wedding of Jack Sugden to Sarah Connolly.